Perdicaris affair: Background

 The couple moved to Tangier around 1884, with Ellen's two sons and two daughters from her first marriage.
 She and her family were all British subjects.
-Perdicaris purchased a summer house there in 1877 known as Aidonia, or the "Place of Nightingales", as he collected a menagerie of exotic animals.
+Perdicaris purchased a summer house there in 1877 known as Aidonia (Αηδόνια), or the "Place of Nightingales", as he collected a menagerie of exotic animals.
 Perdicardis dabbled in the arts and retained some ties to the US: In 1876, he exhibited a painting at the Centennial Exposition in Philadelphia.
 In 1879, Perdicardis produced a play at the Fifth Avenue Theatre in New York City, but it was unsuccessful.
 After 1884, he lived permanently in Tangier.
 He became the unofficial head of Tangier's foreign community.
 Serving as president of the Hygienic Commission in Tangier, he helped organize construction of a modern sanitation system for the city.
 The commission was said to act as the "chief foreign-controlled organization in Tangier, actually a government within a government".
 He also maintained business interests in England and the United States, frequently visiting New York.

 In 1886, Perdicaris filed a complaint of misconduct against Felix Mathews, then the American Consul General in Morocco.
 Mathews had refused to prosecute a Moroccan for rape who was under American protégé status.
 Perdicaris also wrote and distributed a pamphlet entitled "American Claims and the Protection of Native Subjects in Morocco" in London in response to the issue.
 The government arrested and fined Perdicaris for shielding a Moroccan from arrest.
 (Later he sought and received redress for this).
 Through Perdicaris' crusading, the incident made national headlines in the United States, and Mathews was removed from his position in March 1887.

 Ahmed al-Raisuni was a leader of three Jebala tribes near Tangier.
 He was influenced by the success of the 1901 Miss Stone Affair in Macedonia, when a group of missionaries were successfully held hostage for a ransom.
 In 1903, after five of his men were captured by the government, he held Walter Harris, a correspondent of The Times in Morocco, as hostage in exchange for the release of his men.
-After that success Rasuli targeted Ion Perdicaris for kidnapping.
+After that success Raisuni targeted Ion Perdicaris for kidnapping.